tinkez/FAP_CDFSC/README.md

 <img  src="overall_architecture.png" width="100%" />
 </p>

-The code is built upon the implementation from <https://github.com/Haoqing-Wang/CDFSL-ATA>
+The code is built upon the implementation from <https://github.com/Haoqing-Wang/CDFSL-ATA>,<https://github.com/IBM/cdfsl-benchmark>,<https://github.com/hytseng0509/CrossDomainFewShot>.
+We are very grateful for their valuable works.